bct/trough/README.md

 Venus can also do a bunch of other cool stuff with FOAF reading lists, but we're not doing anything with that right now.

-All you need is Camping.
+All you need are Sinatra and ActiveRecord.

 To set this up in Venus, add to your config.ini: